 select the parent category in the report definition, for example,

 If these rows appear in your reports, checking the logical consistency of the selectors used to generate the report should reveal the source of the problem.

 Selecting system-wide default conversion trackers

-The AdWords user interface and the AdWords API handle system-wide default conversion trackers in special ways that allow for cleaner presentation in the user interface, and automatic translation when running reports in languages other than English.
+The Google Ads UI and the AdWords API handle system-wide default conversion trackers in special ways that allow for cleaner presentation in the user interface, and automatic translation when running reports in languages other than English.

 Using a system-wide default conversion tracker as a selector